Admission to the WWU School of Nursing

 - 2 credits of Physical Education (activity courses)

-- Full sequence of Anatomy & Physiology with lab (credits cannot be more than 5 years old)
+- Full sequence of Anatomy & Physiology with lab (credits no more than 5 years old)

-- Microbiology with lab (credits cannot be more than 5 years old)
+- Microbiology with lab (credits no more than 5 years old)

-- 8 credits of Introductory Chemistry with lab (credits cannot be more than 5 years old)
+- 8 credits of Introductory Chemistry with lab (credits no more than 5 years old)

 - Human Nutrition